brannn/csv2iceberg/README.md

 2. Ensure Trino server and Hive metastore are running
 3. Verify connection parameters (host, port, URI)
 4. Check CSV file format and encoding
+5. For authentication errors, verify Trino username and password are correct